 SCEL is an indirect subsidiary of China Petrochemical Corporation ("CPC"), a state owned enterprise ("SOE") of the Government of the People's Republic of China ("PRC").
 SCEL's immediate operating parent company is Sinopec International Energy Investment Corporation ("SIEI") and SCEL's immediate parent company is Sinopec International Energy Investment (HK) Holdings Limited ("SIEIHK").
-Sinopec Century Bright Investment Limited ("Century Bright") performs certain banking and finance functions for CPC's consolidated group.
-SIEI, Century Bright and SIEIHK are direct or indirect subsidiaries of CPC.
+SIEI and SIEIHK are direct or indirect subsidiaries of CPC.